-Highlights of the work of all the above committees, sub-committees and joint committees Membership Board
+Highlights of the work of all the above committees, sub-committees and joint committees

+Membership Board

-Our CCG Membership Board has met 10 times throughout 2020/21 and the meetings were quorate.
+Our CCG Membership Board has met 10 times through 2020/21.
+All meetings were quorate with the exception of the meeting held in October 2020.
+Items requiring approval were obtained virtually.